 Do you want to start your educational journey in the UK?
-Therefore, King’s College London is furnishing the Schilizzi program for helping your studies in the United Kingdom.
+Therefore, King’s College London is furnishing the Schilizzi Scholarship program for helping your studies in the United Kingdom.

 The main purpose of this educational award is to attract the high achieving applicants from Greece and Cyprus for undertaking a bachelor’s degree program at the college.

 Best offer for Greece and Cyprus applicants to study in the UK with some study fund.

 King’s College London was founded in 1829 by King George and in 1836 it became one of the two founding colleges of the University of London.
 It was ranked 33rd in the 2020 and 98th in 2019.

 Why at King’s College London?
 The university has an excellent global reputation for teaching excellence.
 It offers a wide range of discipline for you to study and building a bright future.

 - Access Mode: Email